aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/licensing/applying-license-in-aspose-3d/_index.md

 ---
-title: "How to Set Aspose 3D License in Java (set aspose 3d license)"
+title: "Apply an Aspose.3D License in Java"
-linktitle: How to Set Aspose License in Aspose.3D for Java
+linktitle: Apply Aspose.3D License in Java
 second_title: Aspose.3D Java API
-description: "Learn how to set aspose 3d license in Java, apply a license file, stream it, or use metered licensing with public and private keys."
+description: "Learn how to apply an Aspose.3D license in Java, using a license file, a stream, or metered licensing with public and private keys."
 weight: 10
 url: /java/licensing/applying-license-in-aspose-3d/
 date: 2026-05-24
 keywords:
-  - set aspose 3d license
+  - apply aspose 3d license
   - aspose 3d java licensing
   - metered licensing java
 schemas:
 - type: TechArticle
-  headline: How to Set Aspose 3D License in Java (set aspose 3d license)
+  headline: Apply an Aspose.3D License in Java
-  description: Learn how to set aspose 3d license in Java, apply a license file, stream
-    it, or use metered licensing with public and private keys.
+  description: Learn how to apply an Aspose.3D license in Java, using a license file, a stream, or metered licensing with public and private keys.
   dateModified: '2026-05-24'
   author: Aspose
 - type: HowTo
-  name: How to Set Aspose 3D License in Java (set aspose 3d license)
+  name: Apply an Aspose.3D License in Java
-  description: Learn how to set aspose 3d license in Java, apply a license file, stream
-    it, or use metered licensing with public and private keys.
+  description: Learn how to apply an Aspose.3D license in Java, using a license file, a stream, or metered licensing with public and private keys.
   steps:
   - name: Create a `License` object
     text: Instantiate the `License` class; this prepares the runtime to accept a license file.
   - name: Apply the license file
     text: Provide the absolute or relative path to your `.lic` file and call `setLicense`.
 The method returns `void`, and the license is cached after the first successful call, so subsequent calls are inexpensive.
   - name: Create a `License` object
     text: As before, start by creating an instance of the `License` class.
   - name: Load the license via `FileInputStream`
     text: Open a `FileInputStream` pointing to your `.lic` file (or any `InputStream`) and pass it to `setLicense`.
 The stream is read once and then closed automatically.
   - name: Initialize a `Metered` license object
     text: The `Metered` class represents a cloud‑based license that validates usage against Aspose’s metering server.
   - name: Set public and private keys
     text: Call `setMeteredKey(publicKey, privateKey)` with the keys you received when you purchased a metered license.
 The library contacts the server once to verify the keys and then caches the result.
 - type: FAQPage
   questions:
   - question: Is Aspose.3D compatible with all Java versions?
-    answer: Yes, Aspose.3D supports Java 6 through Java 21, covering more than 15
+    answer: Yes, Aspose.3D supports Java 6 through Java 21, covering more than 15 major releases.
-      major releases.
   - question: Where can I find additional documentation?
-    answer: You can refer to the documentation [here](https://reference.aspose.com/3d/java/).
+    answer: 'You can refer to the documentation [here](https://reference.aspose.com/3d/java/).'
   - question: Can I try Aspose.3D before purchasing?
-    answer: Yes, you can explore a free trial [here](https://releases.aspose.com/).
+    answer: 'Yes, you can explore a free trial [here](https://releases.aspose.com/).'
   - question: How can I get support for Aspose.3D?
-    answer: Visit the [Aspose.3D Forum](https://forum.aspose.com/c/3d/18) for support.
+    answer: 'Visit the [Aspose.3D Forum](https://forum.aspose.com/c/3d/18) for support.'
   - question: Do I need a temporary license for testing?
-    answer: Yes, obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+    answer: 'Yes, obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).'
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Set Aspose 3D License in Java (set aspose 3d license)
+# Apply an Aspose.3D License in Java

 ## Introduction

-In this comprehensive tutorial you’ll discover **how to set aspose 3d license** for Aspose.3D in a Java environment.
+In this comprehensive tutorial you’ll discover **how to apply an Aspose.3D license** for Aspose.3D in a Java environment.
 Whether you prefer loading a license file, streaming it, or using metered licensing with public and private keys, we’ll walk through each approach step‑by‑step so you can unlock the full feature set of Aspose.3D quickly and confidently.
 Setting the license correctly removes evaluation watermarks, enables premium 3D formats, and ensures full compliance with Aspose’s licensing model.

 ## Quick Answers
-- **What is the primary way to set an Aspose.3D license?** Use the `License` class and call `setLicense` with a file path or stream.
+- **What is the primary way to apply an Aspose.3D license?** Use the `License` class and call `setLicense` with a file path or stream.
 - **Can I load the license from a stream?** Yes – wrap the `.lic` file in a `FileInputStream` and pass it to `setLicense`.
 - **What if I need a metered license?** Initialize a `Metered` object and call `setMeteredKey` with your public and private keys.
 - **Do I need a license for development builds?** A trial or temporary license is required for any non‑evaluation scenario.